YoungHistorian appreciates and acknowledges the sponsorship and support of Leitrim County Library Service through Leitrim County Council.

 *Andreas Schleicher, head of education for the OECD, quoted in https://www.irishtimes.com/news/education/irish-schools-need-to-modernise-20th-century-approach-to-learning-warns-oecd-1.4516222

-Fiona embarked on a PhD in History in 2021, following a career as a life sciences and tech entrepreneur, international executive and business consultant.
+Fiona completed a PhD in History in 2024, following a career as a life sciences and tech entrepreneur, international executive and business consultant.

-Her PhD research at UCD is on the economic and social development of Mohill post-Famine, 1850-75.
+Her PhD thesis focuses on the economic and social development of Mohill post-Famine, 1850-75.

 Her book, By Hereditary Virtues: a history of Lough Rynn, describes the Famine and its impact on south Leitrim.
-She posts articles on history on her website www.loughrynn.net.
+She posts articles on history on her website www.loughrynn.net and on local media such as the Leitrim Observer and Leitrim Guardian.

 Natalie is Emeritus Professor of Mediaeval History at the Technical University, Darmstadt, Germany.